fluxninja/aperture/docs/content/concepts/agent-group.md

 ## Agent Group {#agent-group}

-The agent group is a versatile label that defines a collection of agents operating as peers.
-It serves as a means to organize and manage agents within Aperture.
-The agent group can be associated with different entities based on the deployment mode of the agents.
+The agent group is a versatile label that defines a collection of Agents operating as peers.
+It serves as a means to organize and manage Agents within Aperture.
+The agent group can be associated with different entities based on the deployment mode of the Agents.

 In sidecar mode, it is recommended to name the agent group based on the respective service.
 This approach establishes a unified agent group for all pods